coastalwhite/lemurs/README.md

 file instead.
 An example configuration can be found in the `extra` folder in this repository.

+## Documentation of Internals

+To make Lemurs a lot of investigation happened into how the Login sequence of many environments can be supported.
+[This document](./doc/internals.md) describes information learned there.
+It can be useful when debugging.

 ## Preview & Debugging

 Lemurs logs a lot of information of it running to a logging file.
 This is